-With thanks to our fellow polemicists over at Pulpit & Pen, this is an important update on Dr. Michael Brown (well titled as the ‘Apostle of Obfuscation’) and his ongoing denial of the existence of the New Apostolic Reformation.
+With thanks to our fellow polemicists over at Pulpit & Pen, this is an important update on Dr. Michael Brown (well titled as the ‘Apostle of Obfuscation’) and his ongoing ‘it’s just a contrived conspiracy’ view the New Apostolic Reformation.

 Pulpit & Pen News Division writes: